Stochastic Gradient Methods with Preconditioned Updates: Scaled L-SVRG

 {\tt Scaled L-SVRG} can be described, in words, as follows.
-The algorithm is initialized with an initial point $w_0$, a learning rate $\eta$, an initial preconditioner $\hat D_0$, and probability $p$.
-At each iteration $t\geq 0$ of {\tt Scaled L-SVRG} (Algorithm~\ref{Scaled_LSVRG}) a search direction $v_t$ is generated.
+The algorithm is initialized with an initial main point $w_0$ and an initial reference point $z_0$, a learning rate $\eta$, an initial direction $v_0 = \nabla P(w_0)$, an initial preconditioner $\hat D_0$, and probability $p$.
+At each iteration $t\geq 0$ of {\tt Scaled L-SVRG} (Algorithm~\ref{Scaled_LSVRG}) the new point $w_{t+1}$ is taken to be a step from $w_t$ in the \emph{scaled} direction $\hat{D}^{-1}_{t}v_t$, of size $\eta$.
+The new point $z_{t+1}$ is either the (unchanged) previous point $z_t$ with probability $p$, or the scaled approximate gradient step $w_{t+1}$ with probability $1-p$.
+Next, we generate the new search direction $v_t$.
 This is made up of the full gradient plus a small adjustment.
-Next, the new point $w_{t+1}$ is taken to be a step from $w_t$ in the \emph{scaled} direction $\hat{D}^{-1}_{t}v_t$, of size $\eta$.
-The new point $z_{t+1}$ is either the (unchanged) previous point $z_t$ with probability $p$, or the scaled approximate gradient step $w_{t+1}$ with probability $1-p$.
 Finally, the preconditioner is updated and the next iterate begins.
 The output, denoted by $\hat w_T$ is chosen uniformly from the points $w_t$, for $t=0,\dots, T$, generated by {\tt Scaled L-SVRG} (Algorithm~\ref{Scaled_LSVRG}).

-Note that a key difference between {\tt L-SVRG} \cite{Hofmann2015,Qian2021} and our new {\tt Scaled L-SVRG} is the inclusion of the preconditioner in Step~\ref{LSVRGprecondstep}; recall that a competitive preconditioner is described in Section~\ref{Sec:Preconditioner}.
+Note that a key difference between {\tt L-SVRG} \citep{Hofmann2015,Qian2021} and our new {\tt Scaled L-SVRG} is the inclusion of the preconditioner in Step~\ref{LSVRGprecondstep}; recall that a competitive preconditioner is described in Section~\ref{Sec:Preconditioner}.

 The following theorem presents a complexity bound on the number of iterations required by {\tt Scaled L-SVRG} to obtain an $\varepsilon$-optimal solution for the non-convex problem \eqref{problem}. \begin{theorem}